 Ultimately, though, when it comes to imperial treasures, it has to be a crown.

-Now, the imperial crown of the Holy Roman Empire is, perhaps, the most impressive from a historical perspective.
+Now, the imperial crown of the Holy Roman Empire probably counts as the most impressive from a historical perspective.
 It is, after all, over 1,000 years old and associated with such luminaries as Frederick Barbarossa and the great Maximilian I.

-But my eye falls instead on what is known as the Rudolfskrone, the private crown of Emperor Rudolf II that eventually became the formal crown of the Austrian Empire.
+But my eye falls instead on what is known as the Rudolfskrone: the private crown of Emperor Rudolf II (1552 – 1612) that eventually became the formal crown of the Austrian Empire.

-This is no pragmatic crown – a bit of spiky metal that you might toss around the throne room or wear out to dinner after a fresh conquest.
+This is no pragmatic headgear.
+Do not expect a bit of spiky metal that you might toss around the throne room or wear out to dinner after a fresh conquest.

-No, this is a crown that oozes imperial self-confidence.
-A crown thick with gold and gemstones.
 A crown that makes it very clear indeed that the wearer is most definitely more important than anyone else in the room.
+A crown that leaves you with an urge to kneel, however republican your sentiments.

 The crown had no official function as such, at least not until the founding of the Austrian Empire by Francis II/I in 1804.
 Then it became formally designated as the Imperial Crown of Austria.